An Integrated Approach to Female Hormonal Health

 - HPATGG Axis

-Here Bev will describe the critical endocrine organs in the body and their interface with immune and nervous systems.
+Here, Bev describes the critical endocrine organs in the body and their interface with immune and nervous systems.

 - Recognizing Endocrine Organ Function and Dysfunction

 How do we know when a hormone-producing organ is out of balance?
-In this section, Bev will outline how to spot endocrine imbalance.
+In this section, Bev outlines how to spot endocrine imbalance.

 - Hormone Pathways and Liver Function

 The liver creates the transformations from cholesterol to estrogen, progesterone, testosterone, cortisol and many other intermediary hormones.
-Bev will describe to you the importance of optimum liver function and its role in hormonal balance.
+Bev describes the importance of optimum liver function and its role in hormonal balance.
 Discover the anatomy of the adrenal glands, as well as the effect of chronic stress on the function of the adrenals in relationship to other hormones in the body.
-Bev will also cover the effect of stress on neurotransmitters, as well as the three phases of adrenal dysfunction, including dietary and lifestyle considerations.
+Bev covers the effect of stress on neurotransmitters, as well as the three phases of adrenal dysfunction, including dietary and lifestyle considerations.